SissiFeng/MWE_mycobot280/README.md

 # Robot Arm Simulator

 This Streamlit app simulates a robot arm moving and manipulating bottles in a laboratory setting.
 Users can control the arm's movement, grab and release bottles, and run a predefined bottle transfer task.

+## Features

+- 2D visualization of a robot arm in a laboratory environment
+- Interactive control of the robot arm's position
+- Simulation of bottle grabbing and releasing
+- Predefined bottle transfer task demonstration

+## How to use

+1. Use the sliders in the sidebar to set the target X and Y coordinates for the robot arm.
+2. Click the "Move Robot Arm" button to move the arm to the target position.
+3. Use the "Grab Bottle" and "Release Bottle" buttons to interact with bottles.
+4. Click "Execute Bottle Transfer Task" to see a demonstration of the arm moving bottles between stations.

+Note: This is a simulation for demonstration purposes only and does not represent a real robotic system.